garethparris/k3s-rpi/rpi-build.md

   - Select Next and write to the card
   - Repeat for each SD card

+- Insert the SD card into the Raspberry Pi and let it boot up

-- Connect to each RPi using SSH:
+- Then connect to each RPi using SSH:

 ```bash
 ssh username@192.168.3.xxx
 ```

-- Update the Raspberry PI:
+- Update the Raspberry Pi:

 ```bash
 sudo apt update && sudo apt upgrade -y